fengalin/gstation-edit/README.md

 - Rename a program.
 - Undo or Store changes from the UI.
 - Update utility settings (digital output level, cabinet emulation, ...).
-- Track changes with a * in the bank list with the same meaning as the LED on the Store button on the J-Station.
+- Track changes with a * in the bank list.

 # Not supported yet
-- The following items in the program list's context menu: export and import a program, copy / paste.
+- The following items in the program list's context menu: export and import, copy / paste.
-- Scale widgets display raw values.
-Actual units should be displayed instead (such as dB, ms, etc.)
 - Factory banks are selectable from the J-Station, but will not be reflected in the UI.
 - Only firmware 2.0 is supported.
 If someone uses firmware 1.0, please contact